anogbidor/ecom-dashboard/README.md

 ✅ Phase 8: Password Reset (NEW)
 *🧾 Admin account settings (change username/password)
-*✉️ in app  notification alerts for new sales and username updates
+*✉️ in app  notification alerts for new sales and username  and password updates
 ---

 ## 🧠 Coming Soon